xyzxinyizhang/2018-DAC-System-Design-Contest/README.md

 # 2018-DAC-System-Design-Contest
 # Overview
 The 2018 System Design Contest features embedded system implementation of neural network based object detection for drones.
 Contestants will receive training dataset provided by our industry sponsor DJI, and a hidden dataset will be used to evaluate the performance of the designs in terms of accuracy and power.
 Contestants will compete in two different categories: FPGA and GPU, and grand cash awards will be given to the top three teams in each category.
 In addition, our industry sponsor Xilinx and Nvidia will provide a limited number of teams successfully registered with a free design kit (on a first-come-first-served basis).
 The award ceremony will be held at 2018 IEEE/ACM Design Automation Conference.
+The contest detail can be found at [DAC webpage](http://www.cse.cuhk.edu.hk/~byu/2018-DAC-HDC/index.html "悬停显示").
 # ORGANIZING COMMITTEE
 Yiyu Shi, Chair
 University of Notre Dame